jjs-cloud/jj-dlp/README.md

 # jj-dlp

-jj-dlp is a [yt-dlp](https://github.com/yt-dlp/yt-dlp) dashboard that allows you to automatically record live streams.
+jj-dlp is a dashboard that allows you to automatically record live streams, powered by [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ---